 Russian people have a lot of “superstitions” that are mostly habits—like “knock on wood” is in many cultures.
 Many Russians will sit down inside their house before leaving for a trip to ensure a good journey; they will consider it good luck to break a glass accidentally, and they will spit three times over their shoulder after they knock on wood.
 Most people don’t actually believe these things “work," but they do them anyway.

-Other Russian superstitions include not shaking hands over a threshold, bringing flowers with an even number of petals for funerals and odd number for celebrations, not whistling indoors, not sitting at a table corner or on a cold ground, and not wishing anyone a happy birthday prematurely.
+Other Russian superstitions include not shaking hands over a threshold, bringing flowers with an even number of petals for funerals and odd number for celebrations, not whistling indoors, not sitting at a table corner or on the cold ground, and not wishing anyone a happy birthday prematurely.

 06 of 10